-Transaction Code Description 01 Description 02 Description CR Cash Receipt Clear 04 Cash Receipt Clear This transaction code is used to record deposits or other receipts that you previously entered in the system.
+Transaction Code Description 01 Description 02 Description CR Cash Receipt Clear 04 Cash Receipt Clear The system uses this transaction code to record deposits or other receipts that you previously entered in the system.

-Transaction Code Description 01 Description 02 Description CK Payment Clear 08 Payment Clear This transaction code is used to record canceled checks or payments that you previously entered in the system.
+Transaction Code Description 01 Description 02 Description CK Payment Clear 08 Payment Clear The system uses this transaction code to record canceled checks or payments that you previously entered in the system.